 Delhi has always been known for its historic locations and bustling markets.
 Owing to its rich history, it has seen the coming together of people from various faiths and has emerged as the hub of culture.
 The fact that it has been the seat of power with dynasties ranging from the Lodhis to the Mughals has left an indelible mark on its architecture and monuments.
 The influence of colonialism is also evident in some of the buildings and the way the city has been planned.
 Some of the places that must be explored include:

-India Gate is a war memorial built to commemorate those soldiers of the Indian Army who lost their lives during the First World War (1914-18).
+Situated barely 2 km away from the hotel, India Gate is a war memorial built to commemorate those soldiers of the Indian Army who lost their lives during the First World War (1914-18).
 It was designed by Edwin Lutyens, the chief British architect who planned Delhi.
+In the aftermath of the 1971 Indo-Pak War, Amar Jawan Jyoti was introduced to honor those Indian soldiers who lost their lives in the wake of the war.
 It is located in the vicinity of Rashtrapati Bhavan.
+The hotel's transfer service can be arranged on request to reach this architectural memoir.